 Most of our neighborhood leaders are just beginning to learn what small cell technology is, and many of you will learn that from this article.
 Either way, neighborhood concerns about lack of resident input, aesthetics, or health impacts are likely to arise.
 We are going to concentrate on appearance issues here, since we figure you already know how to complain about lack of input.
 Those who worry about health impacts of radio-magnetic fields are more likely to protest on a city-wide scale, so we will not be giving any detail about that potentially important issue.

 Briefly, small cell technology is a micro (small size) solution to providing mobile phone and data services.
 The cell phone towers that we are familiar with do the same thing, except they are called macro because they are mounted high on a tower and cover a wide area, whereas small cell typically is mounted on a pole, street light, bus shelter, building, billboard, or elsewhere.
-As the name implies, this equipment can be relatively small, although as we shall see later, sometimes it isn't small enough to please you if you want to preserve a certain appearance and atmosphere in your neighborhood.
+As the name implies, this equipment can be relatively small, although as we shall see later, sometimes it is not small enough to please you if you want to preserve a certain appearance and atmosphere in your neighborhood.

 About 20 of the 50 state legislatures also have passed a law limiting the right of local governments to regulate the appearance, spacing, or even the deployment of small cell.